 Jamaica imposes multiple statutory levies and contributions on employers, employees and the self-employed (NHT, NIS and HEART contributions as well as Education Tax) and which currently accrue to four separate state agencies.
 The government has announced its intentions to consolidate these into a single payroll deduction but no further information has been provided as to how it is proposed to be done.

 National Insurance Scheme (NIS)

-With effect from 1 April 2021, the income threshold on which NIS contributions are calculated has been increased from 1.5 million to 3 million Jamaican dollars (JMD) per annum.
+With effect from 1 April 2022, the income threshold on which NIS contributions are calculated has been increased from 3 million Jamaican dollars (JMD) to JMD 5 million per annum.